neumaennl/blerf/packages/blerf/README.md

 - Dependency management: Run `npm install` as part of the build only when something changed
 - Artifacts: Run `npm pack` in multiple projects and fix up local project references
 - Run tests with native V8 code coverage
+- Resilience: Detect and recover from node_modules corruption

 ## Commands